antonioru/beautiful-react-hooks/docs/useQueryParam.md

 ### Why? 💡

 - to ease the process of modify the query string in the URL for the current location.
-- Works similar to useState hook
+- Works similar to the useState hook
-- built on top of react-router-dom's useSearchParams
+- it's not built on top of react-router-dom's useSearchParams, it is therefore compatible with older version

 ### Basic Usage: